-The Federal-aid Highway Program is financed from the proceeds of motor fuel and other highway related excise taxes deposited in the Federal Highway Trust Fund (HTF).
+The Federal-aid Highway Program (FAHP) is financed from the proceeds of motor fuel and other highway related excise taxes deposited in the Federal Highway Trust Fund (HTF).
 The Federal-aid Highway Program is a Federally assisted, state administered program, which distributes Federal funds to the states for the construction and improvement of urban and rural highway systems.
 On Federal-aid highway projects, a state (or local entity qualified for certification acceptance through the state) develops the plans, lets the contracts, and supervises the construction.
 The highways remain under the administrative control of the state or local government responsible for their operation and maintenance.

 Using revenues in the Highway Account of the Highway Trust Fund, the Federal Highway Administration (FHWA) reimburses states for expenditures related to approved highway projects.
 The FHWA distributes these revenues to states based on apportionment and allocation criteria.
 Authorization is the process by which Congress authorizes the expenditure of Federal revenues on Federal programs.
-For the program, authorization has been, and continues to be on a multi-year basis.
 In recent years the authorization has been for a six-year period.
-The most recent Highway Transportation Act, Transportation Equity Act for the 21st Century (TEA-21), authorized funding for six years, beginning in 1998.
+The Transportation Equity Act for the 21st Century (TEA-21), the immediately prior authorization act for the FAHP, expired on September 30, 2003 and no multi-year reauthorization has been enacted.
+Congress has passed several continuing resolutions to continue the FAHP on an interim basis.
+The most recent of these continuing resolutions, the Surface Transportation Extension Act of 2004, Part V, Public Law 108-310, was signed into law by the President on September 30, 2004, and extends the FAHP through May 31, 2005.
 For each Federal fiscal year, the FHWA apportions the authorized funding among the states according to formulas that are established in authorizing statutes.
 The distribution of Federal funds that do not have a statutory formula is called an "allocation" rather than an "apportionment".